 The physicians and staff at Piedmont Orthopaedic Complex are committed to understanding as much as possible about the job requirements and working environments of its workers’ compensation patients.
 This knowledgeable care is supported by a workers’ compensation department focused on delivering open and accurate communication to patients, employers, nurse case managers, and adjustors.
-Piedmont's workers' compensation department also offers timely and thorough independent medical evaluations, records reviews and medical reviews for orthopaedic and neurosurgery cases.
+Piedmont's workers' compensation department also offers timely and thorough independent medical evaluations, records reviews and medical reviews for orthopaedic cases.

 Workers' Compensation AT Piedmont